tianyue58/CV_Final/README.md

 ## Task 2

-We use several CNNs to build classifiers for CIFAR-100, and try to use some augmentation methods like Cut-Out, Cut-Mix, and Mix-Up to optimize the model.
-And we finally get a top-1 accuracy of 90.78% and top-5 accuracy of 99.07% using transformer.
+In the second part of the project, we use vision transformer to build classifiers for CIFAR-100, and try to use augmentation method, Cut-Mix, to optimize the model.
+And we finally get a top-1 accuracy of 90.78 percent and top-5 accuracy of 99.07 percent using transformer.

 The usages of the codes like training and testing processes are shown in the corresponding folders.